Tag: hiking

 An Idea Takes Shape in New Jersey: Founding the Appalachian Trail

-By: Richard Federman, RNJCC Strategic Advisor On the morning of April 18, 1921 a woman named Betty Hardy Stubbs, one of the nation’s leading women’s suffrage activists, ran from New York’s Grand Central Station to a bridge spanning the East River, and jumped.
-Her husband, a kindly and idealistic former Professor of Forestry named Benton…
+By: Richard Federman, Rewild NJ Movement Member On the morning of April 18, 1921 a woman named Betty Hardy Stubbs, one of the nation’s leading women’s suffrage activists, ran from New York’s Grand Central Station to a bridge spanning the East River, and jumped.
+Her husband, a kindly and idealistic former Professor of Forestry named…

 • Wilderness Life In The 21st Century?